 Provides training for the inside wire electrical apprentice.
 Includes requirements for wiring and installation of electrical devices, auxiliary gutters, raceways, fuses and over-current devices, and wire devices.
 Covers hazardous locations, busways, residential calculation, and applicable National Electrical Code.
-Prerequisite: APR153D or consent of instructor.
+Prerequisite: APR153D with a grade "C" or better; or consent of instructor.
 W